risentveber/wallet-api/README.md

 ```

 ### Development
+Some task commands may require tools that presented in
+docker image that can build from `tools/Dockerfile-tools` via `task build_dev_tools`.

 Attaches git hooks for running test/linter in development process lifecycle,
 also prepending each commit msg with `[<branch_name>] ` prefix for later investigations